-Patients using topical corticosteroids should receive the following information and instructions: 11.
-This medication is to be used as directed by the physician.
+Patients using topical corticosteroids should receive the following information and instructions:

+- This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes.

-Patients should be advised not to use this medication for any disorder other than for which it was prescribed.
-13. The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive unless directed by the nhysician 4.
-Patients should report any signs of local adverse reactions, especially under occlusive dressing.
+If there is contact with the eves and severe irritation occurs, immediately flush with a large volume of water. - Patients should be advised not to use this medication for any disorder other than for which it was prescribed. - 3.
+The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive unless directed by the physician. - 4.
+Patients should report any signs of local adverse reactions especially under occlusive dressing. - Parents of pediatric patients should be advised not to use tight-fitting diapers or plastic pants on a child being treated in the diaper area, as these garments may constitute occlusive dressings.